THIS ARTICLE SUMMARISES PROGRESS IN 2012

 Apparently Gilead Sciences is developing the combination fosfomycin/tobramycin antibiotic in which the tobramycin dose is lower in the FTI product than the usual dose of inhaled tobramycin given alone; this would potentially allow continuous dosing with a lower risk of toxicity.

-Dr Bruce Trapnell (figure 14) is Director of Cincinnati’s Cystic Fibrosis Therapeutics Development Network Center, Assistant Director of the Adult Cystic Fibrosis Care Center, Director of the Rare Lung Diseases Clinical Research Consortium and Scientific Director of the Pulmonary Alveolar Proteinosis Foundation.
+Dr Bruce Trapnell (fig. 31) is Director of Cincinnati’s Cystic Fibrosis Therapeutics Development Network Center, Assistant Director of the Adult Cystic Fibrosis Care Center, Director of the Rare Lung Diseases Clinical Research Consortium and Scientific Director of the Pulmonary Alveolar Proteinosis Foundation.

 Tiddens HA.
 Editorial for effect of dornase alpha on inflammation and lung function: potential role in the early treatment of cystic fibrosis.
 J Cyst Fibros 2012; 11:77.